stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 return View.of(texture);
 ```

-This code is still quite imperative and long-winded but relatively straight-forward.
-We could make more use of dependency injection but most of the objects we create are not required outside of this class.
+This code is still quite long-winded but at least is relatively straight-forward.
+We could make more use of dependency injection, but most of the objects we create are not required outside of this class.

 ---